dikiaap/mangan/README.md

 <img src="http://i.imgur.com/8J09e6A.png">

-Visit your website now and custom you want! :sparkles:.
+Visit your website now and custom you want! :sparkles:

 ## What's in there?